 The district of Platrithia has been inhabited since ancient times, with a pause during the Middle Ages due to the presence of pirates causing the population to move to the mountains.
-What attracted people to reside in the area was the fertile land, plenty of water and the quick and easy access to the closer bays of Aphales and Frikes.
+What attracted people to the area was the fertile land, plenty of water and the quick and easy access to the closer bays of Aphales and Frikes.
 In the 16th century, people from the village of Exoghi moved down to Platrithia and cultivated the land.

-On the eastern side of the village, on the top of Monastery Hill is located the Church of the Taxiarchon (pictured right) which was rebuilt after the 1953 earthquakes and is considered one of the most beautiful churches in the Eptanese.
+On the eastern side of the village, on top of Monastery Hill is located the Church of the Taxiarchon (pictured right) which was rebuilt after the 1953 earthquakes and is considered one of the most beautiful churches in the Eptanese.

 On the western side of Platrithia, the Melanidros (blackwater) spring flows and is reputed to have therapeutical qualities.
 It is believed that the water from this spring restored Homer’s sight.
 According to Homer, Odysseus was living in this beautiful fertile area just before the War of Troy.
 Several excavations in the area have led to the discovery of ruins of buildings and graves from the Mycenaean period.